 In response to the growing dangers for journalists, Reporters Without Borders (RSF) has released an updated version of its Safety Guide for Journalists.
-Produced in partnership with UNESCO, it is available in French, English, Spanish and Arabic.
+Produced in partnership with UNESCO, it is available in English, French, Spanish, Ukrainian and Russian.

 It also stresses the importance of being well prepared before setting off, both physically and psychologically, and the need for debriefing and psychological support if any signs of post-traumatic stress are detected after returning home.
 And news organizations are reminded that the reporters they send into the field must be well trained and given an opportunity to discuss all their concerns in advance so they are confident they know everything they need.